babelthuap/mongoose-home-inventory/readme.md

 *by Nicholas Neumann-Chun*

-Uses a Mongo database (via mongoose) to organize the user's possessions into rooms.
+Uses a Mongo database (via mongoose.js) to organize the user's possessions into rooms.